Interpretable statistical representations of neural population dynamics and geometry: Methods

 \subsection{Vector diffusion}

-Before constructing the vector field features, we use a vector diffusion layer to smooth out noisy vector field samples.
-Vector diffusion is a generalisation of the scalar (heat) diffusion and can be expressed as a kernel associated with the vector diffusion equation~\autocite{berline} to produce a smoothed vector field
+We use a vector diffusion layer to denoise the vector field (Fig. \ref{fig1}c), a generalisation of the scalar (heat) diffusion which can be expressed as a kernel associated with the equation~\autocite{berline}